Needlesslord/Research-Project-Installer/docs/README.md

 #### Why am I using MSI?

 In my particular case, I had to choose with limited options in mind.
 My small scope of project which is only for a research for my university's degree with no revenue from it made me move towards free software.
 In addition my computer and my university's computers run on Windows OS and I had to choose a reliable software to work on it.
 MSI fulfills all the requisits.

-Windows Installer has many built-in functions that will save you time and effort.
+Nevertheless, these are in my particular case, to know what I was looking for.
+Windows Installer has many built-in functions that will save you time and effort, and here you have a list to show you why I went with it:

- - - - - - - - - - - - - - - - - **TO DO** - - - - - - - - - - - - - - - -
+- Automatic, install, uninstall, reinstall, reapir support and add/remove components.
+In addition, if yout software is already installed, instead of showing you the install interface it will show you the mateinance interface.

-- scope
+- In manteinance mode, it will detect which components ofan application are installed and it will allow the user  to add or remove features or reinstall/uninstall the application.
+In addition, the repair functionality is automatically run everytime a shortcut for the application is activated, which is particularly useful for administrators whose users may clean up the disk's space carelessly.

-- reliability
+- Installer’s advertising feature.
+Advertising allows an application to appear to be installed, but files are not actually installed on the system until the application is activated through a shortcut, extension, or COM server.
+Advertising makes an application available on the desktop, but since it’s not installed until it is activated, companies save on licensing fees and disk space.
+Once a user clicks on a shortcut or double-clicks on a file associated with that application, the application installs automatically.

-- windows os
+- The same functionality can be written into the application itself.
+For example, an application may have a particular feature that is rarely used, so it is not installed by default.
+A developer could put Windows Installer API calls in the code that activates that feature to make it install on demand.
+Using installation on demand saves disk space and avoids requiring the user to exit the program and rerun the setup to install features that aren’t installed by default.

 #### How does the MSI Application Management work?